deep0072/BLockchain-tuts/hardhat-simpleStorage/README.md

  so when we deploy then after this function we will use it() keyword that take 2 params. one is msg that we want to test kind of msg. second one will be async function that will try to get each function of deployed smart contract.

+#### if i want to test perticulat testing scenario then use this command
+yarn hardhat test --grep "msg that is describing in "it" params"

+""